Impartial geodetic building games on graphs: Games on graph families

 \begin{proof} In light of Proposition~\ref{prop:maximal nongen for cycles}, for $N\in\mathcal{N}$, we have

 The result now follows from Proposition~\ref{prop:all-same}. \end{proof}

 \begin{prop} For cycle graphs, $\nim(\GEN(C_{n}))=\pty(n)$. \end{prop}

 \begin{proof} The proof of \cite[Theorem~1]{BuckleyHarary86} determines that the first player wins exactly when $n$ is odd.
-Since every first move is shrewd, the nim-number of every game on $C_{n}$ has nim-number $0$ or $1$ by Proposition~\ref{equivalent}. \end{proof}
+Since every first move is shrewd, the nim-value of every game on $C_{n}$ has nim-value $0$ or $1$ by Proposition~\ref{equivalent}. \end{proof}